 I’m sure that you too will fall in love with Ruby Woo...

-So that’s it for my round-up of top tips for lips.
+So that’s it for our round-up of top tips for lips.

 Don’t forget, if you’d like to improve your smile, we’ve got loads of options for you to choose from here at the clinic – from a simple but effective whitening toothpaste to our invisible straightening technique, we’ve got something that’ll make your smile sing.

-Just contact me to find out more.
+Just contact us to find out more.
 Oooh, and drop me a line if you'd like to feature in a future blog.